What is next-generation antivirus?

 Long gone are the days of installing an antivirus program onto your computer and going about your day.

-As cybercriminals and their methods have become more sophisticated, so have our security needs.
+As threat actors and their methods have become more sophisticated, so have our security needs.
 To keep up with the times, managed service providers have turned away from traditional antivirus programs and now instead rely upon next-generation antivirus tools to help keep their clients safe and secure.